Veronica Perez-Thayer, AMFT

 In my work I help my clients acknowledge the complexity of their lives and relationships as well as identify where they may find strength, hope, and relief.

 I welcome anyone regardless of their age, race, ethnicity, gender, sexual orientation, class, or ability.

-My overall goal is to help couples develop the necessary skills to create healthy and satisfying relationships according to their own unique beliefs and values.
+My overall goal is to help my clients develop the necessary skills to create healthy and satisfying lives relationships according to their own unique beliefs and values.